input-output-hk/plutus-pioneer-program/docs/week6.rst

 It is the same for the *retrieve* and *use* endpoints, except that they require no parameters.

 For the *funds* endpoint it is a little different.
-The *ownFunds* function comes from a module that we have not yet looked at - it gives us the *Value* that we own.
+The *ownFunds* function comes from the *Funds* module, which, as we noted earlier, we have not yet looked at.
+It gives us the *Value* that we own.
 We then *tell* this value as a way of reporting to the outside world how much we have.

 The *h* in each of the endpoints is an error handler.
 Each of the endpoints is wrapped inside the error handler, which just logs the error, but does not halt execution.